RiotGamesMinions/motherbrain/OPERATORS_GUIDE.md

 end
 ```

 This says, "on the `tomcat` servers, run the action start from the service `tomcat`".
-In this case, the group `tomcat_servers` is what MotherBrain will be searching for when it finds the nodes that need a `chef-client` run started.
+In this case, the group `tomcat_servers` is what motherbrain will be searching for when it finds the nodes that need a `chef-client` run started.
 Remember that a group is defined by the run list entries in the plugin file.

 **MERLIN USER NOTE**: `chef-client` is identical to Merlin's `chef:start` cap task.

-* When all of the nodes' `chef-client` runs complete, MotherBrain will report success or failure based on those runs.
+* When all of the nodes' `chef-client` runs complete, motherbrain will report success or failure based on those runs.

 ### `mb pvpnet_core provision provision_manifest.json \`
 ### `--environment my_new_environment`

 This creates a new environment using a VM provider such as Eucalyptus or AWS and bootstraps the boxes into a new Chef environment after they are available using the environment name provided.

-* MotherBrain reads the provision_manifest.json to figure out what boxes are required for the new environment.
+* motherbrain reads the provision_manifest.json to figure out what boxes are required for the new environment.
 The provision_manifest.json looks like this:

 ```json
 {